jincy-p-janardhanan/Python-for-Beginners/Introduction to Python.md

 alphabets_index = {alphabet : index+1 for index, alphabet in enumerate(string.ascii_lowercase)}
 # creates a dictionary of alphabets mapped to their index positions, like 'a':1, 'b':2, etc
 ```

+---

+#### Practice Problems

+> **Problem 1:**
+>
+> Print Fibonacci series up to a given number.

+> **Problem 2:**
+>
+> Print multiplication table of a given number.

+> **Problem 3:**
+>
+> Consider yourself as a sales staff of a clothing store.
+You're given the task to display the price range of each variety of clothing.
+You have to do this frequently, so you write a program to automate this using python.
+>
+> *Hint: You can use lists or tuples to store clothing types and their prices, or you can simply use a dictionary to store clothing type and their price range as key-value pairs.
+Price range is a list (or use tuple) - it has two values - a minimum price and maximum price.*

+> **Problem 4:**
+>
+> Congrats, your manager was so happy that you automated the task of displaying clothing price ranges and you got promoted to the customer billing section.
+However, you find it boring to sum up all the bills each day to generate total sales.
+Here again, you find your ally in python and writes a script to automate the process.
+>
+> *Hint: You can use a list (or tuple) to store bills and a loop to find sum.*